rougier/from-python-to-numpy/02-introduction.rst

 problem you may encounter once you'll have become familiar with numpy.
 It is a very powerful library and you can make wonders with it but, most of the time, this comes at the price of readability.
-If you don't comment your code at the time of writing, you'll be unable to guess what a function is doing after a few weeks (or even days).
+If you don't comment your code at the time of writing, you won't be able to tell what a function is doing after a few weeks (or possibly days).
 For example, can you tell what the two functions below are doing?
 Probably you can tell for the first one, but unlikely for the second (or your name is `Jaime Fernández del Río
 <http://stackoverflow.com/questions/7100242/python-numpy-first-occurrence-of-subarray>`_
 and you don't need to read this book).